Imogene + Willie

+The brand name is a combination of the personal names of Carrie Eddmenson's grandparents: Imogene was her grandmother, and Willie was her grandfather.

 History

 The company was established in 2009 by Matt and Carrie Eddmenson, two individuals with a passion for high-quality denim and a shared vision of reviving traditional craftsmanship in the fashion industry.
 After the closure of Carrie’s family denim facility, Sights Denim Systems, the dream for Imogene + Willie was born.

-Their initial goal was to sell 250 pairs of their inaugural fits: imogene (for women) and willie (for men), but their initial release quickly surpassed that number.
+Their initial goal was to sell 250 pairs of their inaugural fits: Imogene (for women) and Willie (for men), but their initial release quickly surpassed that number.

 In 2010, the brand opened its first store in Nashville, Tennessee in a former gas station.
 The space was not only a retail location but also served as a workshop, where jeans were designed, produced, and customized on-site.

 In 2016, investors in Imogene + Willie accused the company's founders of fraud and mismanagement of company money to fund their own lavish lifestyle.

 Manufacturing

 Imogene + Willie produces all of their goods in the USA.
 While many of their products are patterned, cut, and sewn in their Los Angeles based sewing room, they also collaborate with many other small business and mills to produce socks, jackets, and other similar garments.

+Imogene + Willie has established partnerships with suppliers such as Mount Vernon Mills in Georgia, which weaves denim for the brand using historic Draper X3 shuttle looms.
+The company sources some of its denim from cotton grown regeneratively at Martin Farms in Alabama, spun at Hill Spinning in North Carolina, dyed with natural indigo produced by Stony Creek Colors in Tennessee, and woven and finished at Mount Vernon Mills.

 The brand has collaborated Alpha Industries on military-inspired workwear.